ALive-research/Slicer-Liver/Docs/adr/0024-segmentation-orchestration.md

   re-install affordances for surgeons going offline.
 - `SlicerLayerDM` and `SlicerVMTK` remain hard `EXTENSION_DEPENDS`.

-Slicer-Liver consumes the AI packages' Python APIs **directly** — it does not require the upstream Slicer extensions for TotalSegmentator or MONAILabel to be installed.
-Surgeon interacts via Slicer-Liver's own UI, not via the upstream extensions' widgets.
+Slicer-Liver consumes TotalSegmentator's Python API **directly** — it does not require the upstream Slicer TotalSegmentator extension to be installed.
+Surgeon interacts via Slicer-Liver's own UI, not via the upstream extension's widget.

+The lazy-pip-install pattern is only viable for AI tools that consume as a Python package with no external runtime.
+Tools that require a separately-running server process (e.g., MONAILabel) cannot follow this pattern and are out of v2.0 scope — see Alternative H.

 ### Failure paths